gregpoulos/panlex-error-correction/README.md

 ### editdist.py

 This script detects pairs of expressions that are within some edit distance of each other.
-It's a long-running script, as you might imagine.
+The naive version of this problem is polynomial in the size of the expression list, which is really big for English.
+But it's probably tractable for some of our smaller languages.
+And if we're clever, we could probably come up with a an algorithm that's tractable for English.

  - Input: a simple list of expressions.
  - Output: ???